 What Is Additional Insured Coverage?

+Additional insureds are needed because policies only protect the parties named in the policy documents.
 Many companies engage in business relationships with other firms.
 While these relationships can be beneficial, they also create a risk of lawsuits.
 One company may negligently cause an accident that injures a third party.
 The injured party may then sue one or both companies for damages.
-Here are some examples:

 - Regal Realty owns Apex Apartments, an apartment complex.
 Regal hires Prime Painting, a painting contractor, to paint the exterior of the complex.
-A Prime employee is cleaning paint brushes when he accidentally drops a cigarette into a bucket of paint thinner.
+A Prime employee is cleaning paintbrushes when he accidentally drops a cigarette into a bucket of paint thinner.
 The paint thinner ignites, causing a fire.
-The tenant of a nearby apartment is injured by the smoke.
-He sues both Prime Painting and Regal Realty for bodily injury.
+The tenant of a nearby apartment is injured by the smoke and sues both Prime Painting and Regal Realty for bodily injury.

 - Fancy Foods operates a grocery store in retail space it rents from Buildings, Inc. Lisa is shopping at the store when a ceiling tile falls on her head.
 Lisa is injured and sues both Fancy Foods and Buildings Inc. for compensation.

 - Able Appliances distributes refrigerators manufactured by Handy Home Products.
 An Able salesperson is demonstrating a refrigerator feature to a customer when a panel snaps off the front door.
-The customer is injured by the flying panel.
-He sues both the vendor (Able Appliance) and the Handy Home Products for bodily injury.
+The customer is injured by the flying panel and sues both Able Appliance and Handy Home Products for bodily injury.

-In each of the above examples, negligence committed by one company has triggered an accident that resulted in a claim against the other.
-Regal Realty, Buildings, Inc., and Able Appliances could protect themselves against such claims by demanding coverage as an additional insured under the other company's general liability policy.
+In each of the above examples, one company's negligence has triggered an accident that resulted in a claim against the other.
+Regal Realty, Buildings, Inc., and Able Appliances could protect themselves against such claims by being covered as an additional insured under the other company's general liability policy.

-Additional insured coverage is typically provided via an endorsement.
-Some endorsements are very specific.
-They cover the person or company listed in the endorsement only.
-Others provide blanket coverage.
-They cover anyone who meets the definition of additional insured in the endorsement.
+Additional insured coverage is typically provided via an endorsement, which is an addition to your policy.
+Some endorsements are very specific and only cover the person or company listed in the endorsement.
+Others provide blanket coverage, which means they cover anyone who meets the definition of additional insured in the endorsement.

 Most additional insured endorsements are designed to cover certain types of parties.
 For instance, some are designed for landlords, while others cover state or local governments that have issued a license or permit.
-Still, others are intended to cover project owners or general contractors for which policyholders are performing work.
+Others are intended to cover project owners or general contractors for which policyholders are performing work.

 Any coverage afforded to your company under an additional insured endorsement should apply on a primary basis.
 That is, if a claim is filed against you that is covered by the endorsement, the policyholder's insurer should pay first.
-You should not have to rely on your own liability policy to cover the claim unless and until your additional insured coverage has been used up.
+You shouldn't have to rely on your liability policy to cover the claim unless your additional insured coverage has been used.

 Some liability policies contain wording that automatically covers certain parties, such as landlords or contractors, as additional insureds.
-When this wording is included in the policy, no endorsements are needed to cover those parties.
+When this wording is included in the policy, you don't need an additional endorsement to cover those parties.

 Like many businesses, your firm may have engaged in a business relationship with another company.
 For example, you may have hired a contractor to perform work, leased a building to a tenant, or rented machinery to a customer.
 Because such relationships may result in lawsuits against your firm, you should require the other company to cover your business as an additional insured.